 Topics.
 This historical marker is listed in these topic lists: Agriculture • Settlements & Settlers.

 Location.
 29° 2.18′ N, 98° 34.54′ W. Marker is in Poteet, Texas, in Atascosa County.
 Marker is at the intersection of I Avenue and 4th Street (Texas Highway 282), on the right when traveling west on I Avenue.
 Touch for map.
 Marker is at or near this postal address: 420 Ave I, Poteet TX 78065, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Amphion and Amphion Cemetery (approx. 4.2 miles away); Shiloh Cemetery (approx. 4.3 miles away); Site of Jose Antonio Navarro Ranch Headquarters (approx. 4.8 miles away); Battle of Medina (approx. 5˝ miles away); Pleasanton School Integration (approx. 7 miles away); Pleasanton City Cemetery (approx. 7.1 miles away); Cooper Chapter No. 101, Royal Arch Masons (approx. 7.2 miles away); Rossville (approx. 7.4 miles away).
 Touch for a list and map of all markers in Poteet.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 20, 2012, by John A Hensarling of Campbellton, Texas.
-This page has been viewed 494 times since then and 27 times this year.
+It was originally submitted on June 20, 2012, by John A Hensarling of Campbellton, Texas.
+This page has been viewed 543 times since then and 17 times this year.
 Photos: 1, 2. submitted on June 21, 2012, by John A Hensarling of Campbellton, Texas. • Bernard Fisher was the editor who published this page.